Zetosoft/ZetoEngine2D/README.md

 #### Sprites

 Sprites are used to animate images.
 They can be created using the `engine.newSprite` function.
 You need to create an ImageSheet object with the `engine.newImageSheet` function.
-The ImageSheet object is created with a sheetData object that contains the width, height, and number of frames in the image sheet.
+The ImageSheet object is created with a sheetData object that contains the frame width, frame height, and number of frames in the image sheet.
+The image itself can be any size, but the frames will be extracted based on the frame width and height.
+The frames are extracted from left to right, top to bottom.
+For example, if you have an image sheet with a width of 256, a height of 128, a frame width of 64, and a frame height of 64, you will have 4 frames in the first row and 4 frames in the second row, for a total of 8 frames.

 The sequenceData object contains the sequence name, start frame, frame count, and time in milliseconds for each sequence.

 The following properties and functions are available in the Sprite class.